Shraddha13Jain/MicroTeams/README.md

-## MicroTeam , A Microsoft Teams clone for Video conferencing
+## MicroTeams , A Microsoft Teams clone for Video conferencing
 MicroTeams is a video-chatting service which lets colleagues chat over video and text.

 ### Features